Phil Jackson Ibargüen: Club career

 He began his career at Cortuluá in 2004 and Independiente Santa Fe in 2005 before moving to Ecuador to play with Delfín Sporting Club in 2006.
 Portuguese SuperLiga club F.C.
 Paços de Ferreira brought him in for the 2006-07 season, and in between he spent some time on loan to other Portuguese clubs.
 In summer 2008 he moved to Bosnia where he signed with FK Laktaši playing in the Premier League of Bosnia and Herzegovina.
 He will move to another Bosnian top league club NK Čelik Zenica in January 2009.
 In January 2011 he moved to a lower league Bosnian club HNK Sloga Uskoplje but in the following summer he will sign with Bosnian top league club HŠK Zrinjski Mostar.
 He then played with Al-Ittihad SCC Ibb in Yemeni League.

 International career

 Phil Jackson was part of the Colombia national under-20 football team.

-Unfortunately Phil Jackson Ibargüen was a victim of human trafficking.
+Jackson Ibargüen was a victim of human trafficking.